JindalChaitanya/CropVision/README.md

-#  Crop Vision ✂️👁️
+#  CropVision ✂️👁️

-**Crop Vision** is a user-friendly desktop application designed to streamline the process of object detection and cropping using state-of-the-art YOLO models.
+**CropVision** is a user-friendly desktop application designed to streamline the process of object detection and cropping using state-of-the-art YOLO models.
 Built with Python, PyQt6, and the powerful `ultralytics` library, it provides an interactive interface for selecting images, running detections, visualizing results, and saving precise crops for your datasets or projects.

 ![Screenshot Placeholder](assets/screenshot.png)